-"I didn't steal it!
+“I didn’t steal it!
 I borrowed it.
-There's a laundry line and—you said you were cold, right?"
-When Aaron didn't answer, she said, "Look, don't worry.
-I'll return it…someday."
+You said you were cold, didn’t you?”
+When Aaron didn’t answer, she said, “Look, don’t worry.
+I’ll return it…someday.”

 “Someday?”
 Aaron looked the cloak over.
 It was good wool and only slightly too long by the look of it.
 “I have my own, you know.”

 “Not here you don’t.”